hilljc/web/README.md

 ## Project Structure

-The project uses a fully static approach with data embedded directly in JavaScript files:
+The project uses a fully static approach with data stored in JSON files:

-- All data (shows, venues, artists) is directly embedded in the JavaScript files
+- All data (shows, venues, artists) is stored in static JSON files in the `/public/data/` directory
+- JavaScript files load data from these JSON files
-- No server or API calls are used - everything works completely offline
+- No server or API calls to external services - everything loads directly from the static files
 - Can be deployed directly to GitHub Pages without any build step

 ## How It Was Created